-In 2006, a total of 34 soil and 229 silt geochemical samples represent seasonal drainages covering an area of 25 square kilometres, 25 of which were located on the AMIGO claims.
-In addition, a total of 162 samples were collected from a 650 metre by 300 metre grid utilizing a 50 metre line spacing with 25 metre sampling interval, entirely located on the AMIGO claims.
+In 2006, a total of 34 soil and 229 silt geochemical samples represent seasonal drainages covering an area of 25 square kilometres, none of which, due to a lack of suitable topographic sites, were located on the MGM claim.

 The sampling programs were carried out by True North Gems' senior geologists, all of whom were university graduates, trained in sampling and reporting techniques.
 As per the grid location and sampling protocols defined by the TNG project manager, all soil samples from the 2006 program were submitted to ALS Chemex in Vancouver.